kragen/derctuo/markdown/oscillating-flexion.md

 before, the power transmitted by a cable at phase angle *φ* is ReLU(sin *xt* + *φ*)².
 I think these still sum up to a constant, but if not, varying the tension according to some different curve can clearly provide constant power transmission over three cables.
-I'm not entirely sure that this would also provide constant torque, but actually I don't care.
+I’m not entirely sure that this would also provide constant torque, but actually I don’t care.

-That's because the reason I think this is interesting is for continuously transmitting power between parts of a flexure; flexagons aside, most flexures can't manage continuous rotation, so the traditional forms of continuous mechanical power transmission such as belts, shafts, and gears are unhelpful.
+That’s because the reason I think this is interesting is for continuously transmitting power between parts of a flexure; flexagons aside, most flexures can’t manage continuous rotation, so the traditional forms of continuous mechanical power transmission such as belts, shafts, and gears are unhelpful.
 Cable transmission also has the generally-noted property of fitting conveniently into smaller